KxSystems/docs/docs/wp/websockets/index.md

 involved in passing data through the connection, and the various methods for converting data between kdb+ and JavaScript.

-An earlier version of this paper was published in October 2014.
-Kdb+ has been enhanced since then to support the growing popularity of WebSockets and JSON.
+An earlier version of this paper was published in October 2014. kdb+ has been enhanced since then to support the growing popularity of WebSockets and JSON.
 As part of this revision, the paper now also documents new message handlers for opening and closing WebSocket connections, and debugging techniques that can be used to view traffic over these connections.